 This unit is a little heavier than the other portable units we have looked at, it weighs in at about 7lb and it is a little cumbersome for carrying around since it is so long.
 But, for what it lacks in portability it makes up for in cooking ability.
 This is a single unit cooker that folds up into a clamshell-like case.
 The shell opens up to reveal two anodized aluminum parabolic reflectors that surround the glass cooking tube.
 The powerful reflectors channel the sun’s heat to cook most meals in 20 to 30 minutes.

 One of the great features about this cooker is that the double-walled glass that holds the heat in so efficiently also helps to keep the outside of the tube cool, so there is no fear of burns if someone accidentally touches the outside of the tube.
-This would be a great addition to any cookout or picnic.Check Price on Amazon
+This would be a great addition to any cookout or picnic.Learn More and Buy Now at Amazon

-If you would like to incorporate solar cooking into your regular cooking regime, then this may be the cooker for you.
+If you would like to incorporate solar cooking into your regular cooking regime, then the All American Sun Oven may be the cooker for you.
 As the name implies, this is more of an oven than just a cooker.
 The outer box measures 20.5” x 15.5” and with the reflectors open it measures 24” across.

 The reflectors do fold in for easy storage and it has a handle for transport, but it also weighs 22lb, so this is not a unit you would want to take backpacking or hiking.
 You would, on the other hand, want to have this around in the summer when you want to bake but do not want to heat up the house.